chongx1an/splyt-task-client/README.md

 ## Introduction
 This React project will search taxis based on origin location and display those taxis as markers inside a map.
+The list of taxis is return from this [API project](https://github.com/chongx1an/splyt-task-api)

 ## Start the project
 `npm run start`